Penait1/IRC-TipBot/README.md

 This tipbot is written in Java.
 It uses the PircBotX plugin to handle connections to the IRC network/User input.
 Further it uses a MySQL database to save everyones account/balance.
 I used Hibernate as ORM.

+## Features

+- Send cryptocurrency to any nickname in IRC that is identified by NickServ.
+Person being tipped has to be identified too.
+- Being able to enable/disable commands while the bot is running.
+- Checks with every user issued command if there is a negative balance in the database, if there is shutdown bot.
+A negative   balance indicates a bug being abused.
+- Keeps a cache with identified users so it doesn't have to query NickServ as often.
+- Email notification upon deposit/withdrawel from users and upon exceptions.

+## Commands

+#### User commands

+(Almost) Every command has to be issued by an user who is identified with NickServ.
+Also the users being tipped.

+- !tipbot, shows information about the tipbot to the user.
+- !balance, outsputs the current balance to the user.
+Also shows the unconfirmed balance.
+- !tip [username] [amount], sends [amount] of coins to [username].
+- !deposit, generates an unique address for the user to deposit to.
+- !withdraw [address] [amount], withdraws [amount] to [address].
+Substracts a fee configured by the bot owner.

+#### Admin commands

+These commands have to be issued by an OP and have to be sent to the bot in private message.

+- !stop, disconnects the bot from the server.
+- !say [message], lets the bot output [message] in the connected channel.
+- !rejoin, rejoins the configured channel.
+- !disable [command], disables a command so it can't be used anymore. [command] has to include the !, for example: !disable !balance
+- !enable [command], enables a command so it can be used again. [command] has to include the !, for example: !enable !balance

 ## Setup

 - A websocket is listening on port 5566 for incomming transactions (deposits/withdraws).
 This needs to be set in your crypto daemon settings.